lukevancleve/govhawk_ml/README.md

 govhawk_ml
 ==============================

-ML NLP on state level legislative text.
-Currently a __work in progress__.
-Plan is to be deliverable end of March 2021.
+Machine learning system using NLP on state-level legislative text.
+Work was done jointly for the startup [Govhawk](https://govhawk.com/) and as a Capstone product for the Machine Learning Engineer trach with [Springboard](https://www.springboard.com/)

 ![Architecture](https://github.com/lukevancleve/govhawk_ml/blob/master/reports/figures/network_architecture.jpg)